algolia/algolia-swift-demo/README.md

 # iOS instant search demo

-This is a sample project implementing an instant-search based e-commerce website with [Algolia](https://www.algolia.com/).
+This is a sample project implementing an instant-search view with [Algolia](https://www.algolia.com/).
 Algolia is a Search API that provides hosted full-text, numerical and faceted search.

 ## Features

-* Full Swift
+* Full Swift using the [AlgoliaSearch Swift API client](https://github.com/algolia/algoliasearch-client-swift)
-* Displaying result as you type
+* Displaying results as you type
-* Highlighting
+* Match highlighting
-* Load more when the user reach the bottom of the view
+* Infinite scroll

 ## Setup